gm2402/Python/README.md

 # Python
-This repository contains mini projects in python using basic datatypes and loops
+This repository contains mini projects in python using basic datatypes and loops.